Present Perfect And Present Perfect Progressive

 Comprehensive Overview

-The present perfect progressive tense is used to emphasize the duration and ongoing nature of an action that started in the past and continues to the present.
+The present perfect progressive tense is used to highlight the duration and ongoing nature of an action that started in the past and continues to the present.
 It highlights the process rather than the completion of the action.
 Here's a closer look:

 • "I have been waiting for you for two hours."
 (This emphasizes the long duration of the waiting.)